 The entertainment system and WiFi on Lufthansa A380 Business Class

-Lufthansa Business Class seats on the A380 had a relatively large screen that could be titled to face the seat better, same as with the A350 flights.
+Lufthansa Business Class seats on the A380 had a relatively large screen that could be tilted to face the seat better, same as with the A350 flights.
 The remote control was easy enough to use, intuitive and sensitive to the touch.
-The headsets, stored inside their own compartment and attached to the seat to avoid them being stolen, were proper noise cancelling ones, comfortable to wear and from the professional AKG brand.
+And one of the best parts about this review of Lufthansa A380 Business Class is the headsets.
+They are stored inside their own compartment and attached to the seat to avoid them being stolen, and were proper noise cancelling ones, comfortable to wear and from the professional AKG brand.

 Contrary to other brands, my ears did not hurt at the end of the flight because of the headsets being too tight.
 There were also quite a lot of movies to watch and TV series to pick from.